-The ratification of the appointment of OUM & Co.
-LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021 (Proposal 2) is considered a routine matter under applicable rules.
+The ratification of the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for the year ending December 31, 2023 (Proposal 2) is considered to be a routine matter.
 A broker or other nominee may generally vote on routine matters, and therefore broker non-votes are not expected on Proposal 2.

-The election of directors (Proposal 1), the advisory vote on the compensation of our named executive officers (Proposal 3), and the approval of the Company's Amended and Restated 2020 Equity Incentive Plan (Proposal 4) are matters considered non-routine under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore we expect broker non-votes on Proposals 1, 3, and 4.
+The election of directors (Proposal 1), the advisory vote on the compensation of our named executive officers (Proposal 3) and the approval of our Amended and Restated 2020 Equity Incentive Plan (Proposal 4) are matters considered non-routine under applicable rules.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore we expect broker non-votes on Proposals 1, 3 and 4.